United States -- History -- Civil War, 1861-1865 -- Campaigns.

 Tilghman Blazer Papers

-The Tilghman Blazer Papers, 1864-1892, contains two notebooks, both of which are in fairly good condition.
+This collection consists of two notebooks that Tilghman Blazer kept between 1864 and 1892.
 The first details his military experience as a member of Company K of the 8th Tennessee Volunteer Infantry (Union) in Georgia and Tennessee during 1864, and the second contains classroom rosters and business transactions written after his return to Cocke County, Tenn.